wasi-shah/Docker-AKS/Ingress Service and Ingress Controller/Redme.md

 >

 # Install Application Gateway Ingress Controller (Addon)
+Install AGIC add-on to expose your Kubernetes application in an existing AKS cluster through an existing application gateway deployed in separate virtual networks.

+> [!important]
+> It's a Brownfield Deployment because technically when you are installing an AGIC on an existing Application gateway that exists in a different vNet.

 ## Step 1: Manually Create Resource Group aksrg
 ## Step 2: Manually Create Cluster mycluster
 Create a cluster manually if you are on a free trial

 > [!Note]
-> This cluster does not have any Application Gateway at the moment so it's a **Greenfield Deployment**
+> This cluster does not have any Application Gateway at the moment so it's a **Brownfield Deployment**

+> [!important]
+> **simulate having an existing application gateway**
+>
+> You'll now deploy a new application gateway, to simulate having an existing application gateway that you want to use to load balance traffic to your AKS cluster, myCluster.
+>
+> The name of the application gateway will be myApplicationGateway, but you'll need to first create a public IP resource, named myPublicIp, and a new virtual network called myVnet with address space 10.0.0.0/16, and a subnet with address space 10.0.0.0/24 called mySubnet, and deploy your application gateway in mySubnet using myPublicIp.

+> [!caution]
+> When you use an AKS cluster and application gateway in separate virtual networks, the address spaces of the two virtual networks must not overlap.
+The default address space that an AKS cluster deploys in is 10.224.0.0/12.

 ## Step 3: Create a new IP [myPublicIp] in [aksrg]